 - Avascular necrosis of the hip

 - Bone tumor

 - Hip fracture

 Talk to your health care provider if you have questions and concerns.

 MRI contains no radiation.
 To date, no side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
-But gadolinium can be harmful to patients with kidney problems who require dialysis.
-If you have kidney problems, tell your health care provider before the test
+But gadolinium can be harmful to people with kidney problems who require dialysis.
+If you have kidney problems, tell your provider before the test

 The strong magnetic fields created during an MRI can cause heart pacemakers and other implants to not work as well.
 It can also cause a piece of metal inside your body to move or shift.

 Tests that may be done instead of a pelvic MRI include:

 - Vaginal ultrasound (in women)